 If you are coming by school bus or charter bus, please see Bus Routes for Field Trips and Other Groups.
 All buses must use approved routes to the Exploratorium.
 Don’t delay your visit by taking an inaccessible route!

 When you arrive, please check in with an orange-vested Explainer.
 If you’ve arrived by school bus or charter bus, please wait for an orange-vested Explainer to meet your bus before unloading students.
 If you’ve arrived by public transportation, please check in with an Explainer.

-While the Explainer organizes your group in the plaza—the open area on the north side of Pier 15, just before the main entrance—the lead teacher from your group should check in at the Guest Services podium, also located in the plaza, to confirm the number of students and adults in your group.
+While the Explainer organizes your group in the plaza—the open area on the north side of Pier 15, in front of the main entrance—the lead teacher from your group should check in at the Guest Services podium, also located in the plaza, to confirm the number of students and adults in your group.
 Guest Services will also receive any final payments or issue a chargeback, if appropriate.

 An Explainer will welcome your group to the museum, point out any special exhibits and demonstrations, and answer any questions you may have.
 The orientation will also cover logistical details and museum rules.
 The Explainer will then lead your group in exploring one exhibit.
 The orientations are for teachers and chaperones as well as students.
 Please plan approximately 15 minutes for the orientation.

 The Explainer will not stay with you throughout your visit.
 However, Explainers are available around the museum to answer your questions, discuss exhibits, and lead demonstrations.

 If you would like your group to receive an orientation in a language other than English, please tell the Explainer when you check in.
 We will do our best to accommodate you.